Graduate Application Procedures :: Department of Communication & Journalism | The University of New Mexico

-Note: As a reminder, we do not require GRE scores for those who are applying for admittance to our 2019 and future cohorts.
+We do not require GRE scores for those who are applying for admittance.

 Important Note: The University of New Mexico is currently using an entirely online graduate application procedure.
 To begin the process, you should visit:http://www.unm.edu/apply/.
 There you will receive a PIN that will enable you to access the application steps.
 Both U.S. citizens and international students submit an online application to University of New Mexico’s Office of Graduate Studies (OGS) at this site.

 International applicants will also need to have their official transcripts, TOEFL scores, and a copy of their official diplomas in English and the original language sent to:

 International Admissions / Global Education Office (GEO) / MSC06 3850 / Mesa Vista Hall 2120 / 1 University of New Mexico / Albuquerque, NM 87131-0001

 Although the UNM Office of International Admissions considers a score of 560 on the paper-based TOEFL as a qualification to process an application for admission, our department requires a score of at least 600.
 If you are taking the computer-based TOEFL, the required score is 250.
 If you are taking the internet-based TOEFL, the required score is 100.
 On the Michigan Test, your score needs to be at the 80th percentile or above.
 All scores must arrive at Global Studies before the department’s application deadline in order for your file to be reviewed.
 For TOEFL details, go to the international admissions link at the Global Education Office website.

 The online application form requires the following information:

 - Program of Interest

 Select: College of Arts & Sciences > Communication & Journalism > Communication > MA or PhD.

 Applicants for the doctoral program should choose one or two areas of interest.
 MA applicants do not need to identify interests from the list.